DepledgeLab/NAGATA/README.md

 ***Nanopore Augmented Genome and Transcriptome Annotation***

 NAGATA uses Nanopore direct RNA sequencing reads aligned to a genome to produce a transcriptome annotation.
-## Generating neccessary files
+## Data Preparation
+### Required software
+Nanopolish v0.11.1 or higher
+MiniMap2 v2.15 or higher
+SAMtools v1.3 or higher
+BEDtools v2.26 or v2.27

-### ***Bed file***
+### ***BED12 file***

-#### The Bed file is used to cluster sequences based on alignment similarity in an iterative manner.
+#### BED12 files are used to cluster sequences based on alignment similarities in an iterative manner.
+NAGATA parses read alignments to identify Transcriptional Units (TUs) by numerically sorting "start" and "end" positions and then grouping alignments with similar "start" and "end" co-ordinates.
+This is performed on a row-by-row basis

+with a new TU defined only if the alignment co-ordinates of a given row differ from the previous row by greater than user-defined threshold (25 nt for transcription start sites (TSS), 50 nt for cleavage and polyadenylation sites (CPAS)).

-To identify Transcriptional units, after an inital noise filter, NAGATA numerically sorts "start" positions and identifies row-by-row if the difference between current value and previous is < than the grouping value (sg), if this is true, the current sequence is assigned to this cluster.
+, after an inital noise filter, NAGATA numerically sorts "start" positions and identifies row-by-row if the difference between current value and previous is < than the grouping value (sg), if this is true, the current sequence is assigned to this cluster.
 If the value is larger, then a new cluster is created and the process is repeated.
 ![TSS-example](/modules/TSS-example.png)
 ![Algorithm example](/modules/Grouping-TSS.pdf)